We need to set OpenFOAM configurations, preProcessing.sh, and runScript.py for DAFoam optimization.

 Next, the “daOptions” dictionary contains all the DAFoam parameters for primal and adjoint solvers.
 For a full list of input parameters in daOptions, refer to here.

 “designSurfaces” is a list of patch names for the design surface to change during optimization.
-Here “wing” is a patch in constant/polyMesh/boundary and it needs to be of wall type.
+Here, “wing” is a patch in constant/polyMesh/boundary, and it needs to be of wall type.

 The “primalMinResTol” parameter is the residual convergence tolerance for the primal solver (DASimpleFoam).

-The “primalBC” dictionary defines the boundary conditions for primal solution.
+The “primalBC” dictionary defines the boundary conditions for the primal solution.
 Note that if primalBC is defined, it will overwrite the values defined in the 0 folder.
 Here we need to provide the variable name, patch names, and value to set for each variable.
 If “primalBC” is left blank, we will use the BCs defined in the 0 folder.

-The “objFunc” dictionary defines the objective functions.
-Taking “CD” as an example, we need to give a name to the objective function, e.g., “CD” or any other preferred name, and the information for each part of the objective function.
-Most of the time, the objective has only one part (in this case “part1”), but one can also combine two parts of objectives, e.g., we can define a new objective that is the sum of force and moment.
-For each part, we need to define the type of objective (e.g., “force”, “moment”; we need to use the reserved type names), how to select the discrete mesh faces to compute the objective (e.g., we select them from the name of a patch “patchToFace”), and the name of the patch (wing) for “patchToFace”.
+The “function” dictionary defines the objective and/or constraint functions.
+Taking “CD” as an example, we need to give a name to the function, e.g., “CD” or any other preferred name.
+We need to define the type of objective (e.g., “force”, “moment”; we need to use the reserved type names), how to select the discrete mesh faces to compute the objective (e.g., we select them from the name of a patch “patchToFace”), and the name of the patch (wing) for “patchToFace”.
 Since it is a force objective, we need to project the force vector to a specific direction.
-Here we defines that “CD” is the force that is parallel to the flow direction (“parallelToFlow”).
+Here, we define “CD” as the force that is parallel to the flow direction (“parallelToFlow”).
 Alternative, we can also use “fixedDirection” and provide a “direction” key for force, i.e., “directionMode”: “fixedDirection”, “direction”: [1.0, 0.0, 0.0].
-Since we select “parallelToFlow”, we need to prescribe the name of angle of attack (aoa) design variable to determine the flow direction.
-NOTE: if no aoa is defined as the design variables, we can NOT use “parallelToFlow”.
+Since we select “parallelToFlow”, we need to prescribe the name of the patch for velocity input (“patchV”) design variable to determine the flow direction.
+NOTE: if no “patchV” is defined in inputInfo, we can NOT use “parallelToFlow”.
 For this case, we have to use “directionMode”: “fixedDirection” instead.
-The “scale” parameter is scaling factor for this objective “CD”, i.e., CD = force / (0.5 * U0 * U0 * A0).
-Finally, if “addToAdjoint” is “True”, the adjoint solver will compute the derivative for this objective.
-Otherwise, it will only calculate the objective value and print it to screen when solving the primal, no adjoint will be computed for this objective.
+The “scale” parameter is a scaling factor for this objective “CD”, i.e., CD = force / (0.5 * U0 * U0 * A0 * rho0).
 The definition of “CL” is similar to “CD” except that we use “normalToFlow” for “directionMode”.

 The “adjEqnOption” dictionary contains the adjoint linear equation solution options.
 If the adjoint does not converge, increase “pcFillLevel” to 2.
 Or try “jacMatReOrdering” : “nd”.
-By default, we require the adjoint equation to drop six orders of magnitudes.
+By default, we require the adjoint equation to drop six orders of magnitude.

 “normalizeStates” contains the state normalization values.
-Here we use the far field values as reference.
-NOTE: since “p” is relative, we use the dynamic pressure “U0 * U0 / 2”.
+Here, we use the far-field values as a reference.
+NOTE: Since “p” is relative, we use the dynamic pressure “U0 * U0 / 2”.
 For compressible flow, we can just use p0.
-Also, the face flux variable phi will be automatically normalized by its surface area so we can set “phi”: 1.0.
+Also, the face flux variable phi will be automatically normalized by its surface area, so we can set “phi”: 1.0.
 We also need to normalize the turbulence variables, such as nuTilda, k, omega, and epsilon.

 daOptions = {